Avena

 Avena is a genus of Eurasian and African plants in the grass family.
 Collectively known as the oats, they include some species which have been cultivated for thousands of years as a food source for humans and livestock.
 They are widespread throughout Europe, Asia and northwest Africa.
 Several species have become naturalized in many parts of the world, and are regarded as invasive weeds where they compete with crop production.
 All oats have edible seeds, though they are small and hard to harvest in most species.

 Ecology

 Avena species, including cultivated oats, are used as food plants by the larvae of some Lepidoptera species, including rustic shoulder-knot and setaceous Hebrew character.

+Like most terrestrial plants, oats have symbiotic relationships with arbuscular mycorrhizal fungi (AMF).
+AMF help oats to better handle drought and other abiotic stresses.
+Studies have shown that inoculation with AMF increased oat yields in drought conditions.

 For diseases of oats, see List of oat diseases.

 Species

 Cultivated oats

 One species is of major commercial importance as a cereal grain.
 Four other species are grown as crops of minor or regional importance.